seizadi/flagger-linkerd/README.md

   ----     ------            ----                ----               -------
   Warning  FailedScheduling  53s (x16 over 21m)  default-scheduler  0/1 nodes are available: 1 Insufficient cpu.
 ```
-Minikube defaults on my system is 2CPUs and 2GB, so I will bump it to 3CPUs
+Minikube defaults on my system is 2CPUs and 4GB, so I will bump it to 3CPUs which will also increase memory
+to 6GB.